Most recent publications:

 |

 Karim Davari Benam received his MSc degree in Electrical engineering Applied to Control systems from Amirkabir University of Technology (Tehran polytechnic), Iran, January 2019.
-He wrote his MSc thesis on “Controlling of a flexible needle inside soft tissue for surgeon assistance robots”.
-He is a PhD candidate with APT since January 2020 and studies model predictive control applied in diabetes.
-Supervised by Anders Lyngvi Fougner and Sebastien Gros. |
+He was a PhD candidate with APT from January 2020 to May 2023.
+His PhD thesis is entitled Design and Implementation of the Dual-Hormone Artificial Pancreas in Animal Studies – A Model Predictive Control Approach with Intraperitoneal Hormone Injections and the public defense was 12 Dec 2023.
+He was supervised by Anders Lyngvi Fougner and Sebastien Gros.

 |